zahara-Rahmanchy/Furniture-marketplace-server/readMe.md

     Buyers Can

     - View the furniture list.
-    - View Products based on filters.
+    - View Products based on filters and add to cart.
+    - Plac order by confirming the cart items
     - Search product based on their name, type or category.
     - Make a polish Request and view the current status.
     - Verify a product based on their product Id and its details